1975

 On radio, the Florida Boys are most remembered for their 1985 release "When He Was On The Cross."
 It held the top position on the Singing News chart for five months from August through December.

 Baritone singer and guitar player Glen Allred, bass guitarist/former lead singer Les Beasley, and pianist Derrell Stewart were with the Florida Boys for more than 50 years dating from the 1950s to 2007.
-When they decided to retire in 2007, their initial plan was to retire the group name at the same time.
-Grand Ole Gospel Reunion promoter Charlie Waller worked out a deal to continue the group.
+In 1999, Beasley famously "fired himself" from singing lead and added Josh Garner but continued to handle on-stage emcee duties and play bass guitar.
+When Beasley, Allred, and Stewart collectively decided to retire in 2007, their initial plan was to retire the group name at the same time.
+Before their final performance, though, Grand Ole Gospel Reunion promoter Charlie Waller worked out a deal to carry on the group name with a completely new line-up.

 Waller's new Florida Boys were introduced in 2007 at the National Quartet Convention after the farewell performance by the original Florida Boys.
 Waller's group began officially touring in 2008.
 The line-up featured an entirely new cast including Waller himself singing lead, former Palmetto State Quartet tenor Eddie Broome singing tenor, Buddy Burton singing baritone, Chip Cooper singing bass, and Joshua Pope playing piano.
 Cooper shifted to baritone after the departure of Burton and the arrival of bass singer Paul Hyde in 2010.
 The group disbanded in 2016 after an eight-year run.